 Business name registration in Singapore

-According to the purview of the Business Names Registration Act (BNRA), to set up a business in Singapore, you need to register the business name under which your activity is carried out.
+According to the purview of the Business Names Registration Act (BNRA), to set up a business in Singapore, you need to register the business name under which your activity is carried out, unless the exemption mentioned below applies to you.

-To register a business name, check the name availability on BizFile.
+To register a business name, check the name availability on BizFile beforehand.

 When choosing a name, make sure it complies with the following guidelines: